 Wearing a diaper for a long time and not changing it too often is one of the reasons babies get diaper rash.

-In some instances, the diaper rashes are caused due to yeast infection – Yeast known as Candida albicans is responsible for causing considerable redness and irritation on baby’s skin.
+In some instances, the diaper rashes are caused due to yeast infection – Yeast known as Candida albicans is responsible for causing considerable redness and irritation on a baby’s skin.

-Candida Albicans is found in moist, warm areas, that is why it targets diaper area as it is an excessively moist area on the baby’s body.
+Candida Albicans is found in moist, warm areas, that is why it targets the diaper area as it is an excessively moist area on the baby’s body.

 When Albicans make their way to the infant’s mouth, it may cause a yeast infection known as thrush.

-How to treat baby diaper rash effectively
+How to get rid of baby diaper rash fast – best home remedies

 Although a diaper rash is very common and you do not have to call your doctor for that particular reason unless it is showing any kind of infection or pus.
-However, a few over the counter topical ointments could be very effective.
+However, a few over-the-counter topical ointments could be very effective.

 I had used a couple of diaper rash creams and nothing seemed to be working other than A+D diaper ointment.
 It is petroleum gel-based and highly recommended by my pediatrician.